elastest/elastest-cost-engine/docs/index.md

 ## Features

-The version 0.1 of the ElasTest Cost Engine, provides the following features:
+The version 0.5.0 of the ElasTest Cost Engine, provides the following features:

-- Estimate basic costs of T-Job executions based on already existing cost models.
+- Estimate costs of T-Job executions based on the existing Service cost models defined by the [ESM](https://github.com/elastest/elastest-service-manager).
-- Create and Manage Cost Models

 ## How to run